splanck/vls/README.md

 ## Testing
 Run `make test` to compile `vls` and execute a small regression suite.
-The tests create a temporary directory under `build/` and exercise options such as `-A`, `-d`, `-C`, `-m` and colorized output.
-Output is captured to files in `build/` and exit codes are checked.
+The tests create a temporary directory under `build/` and exercise options such as `-A`, `-d`, `-C`, `-m` and both `--color=always` and `--color=never`.
+Output and the exit status for each invocation are saved in `build/` for inspection.
+The script verifies that every command succeeds and prints expected data.
 A message is printed once all tests pass.

 ## License
 Distributed under the GNU General Public License version 3.